kamailio/kamailio-wiki/docs/cookbooks/devel/pseudovariables.md

 }
 ```

-:fire:**IMPORTANT**: It is read-only variable.
+🔥**IMPORTANT**: It is read-only variable.
 You can remove or add headers
 using functions from textops module.

 ## $hfl(name) - Header Field With List Of Bodies